EuroProofNet/europroofnet.github.io/_pages/reimbursement-rules.md

 - You have to book your flight/train and accommodation by yourself.

-- You must have firmed the attendance sheet during the meeting (only the days spent at the meeting are reimbursed).
+- You must sign the attendance sheet during the meeting (only the days spent at the meeting are reimbursed).

 - You must provide bills for your travels >100km and accommodation (at your name and address).